oktupol/discord-pizzabot/README.md

   active.
 You can find out the server id by opening Discord in a web browser and opening a server there; the first numeric ID in the url is the server id.

+  The Bot account has to be added to the server manually prior to starting the program.

 For development purposes, you can save these inside a .env file in the repository root.